arnaudporet/kali/case_study/readme.md

 This script takes the file containing the functional version of the model equations, here the file `eq_func.go`, and returns the file `eq_func_xed.go`.

-Run `python eq_func.go` in a terminal emulator.
+Run `python xEq.py eq_func.go` in a terminal emulator.

 This script is coded in Python3, no warranties that it works with Python2.

 ### `eq_func_xed.go`

-This file contains the functional version of the model equations contained in the file `eq_func.go` but with the node names replaced by the corresponding positions in the state vector **x**.
+This file contains the functional version of the model equations with the node names replaced by their corresponding position in the state vector **x**.

-This is the version of the model equations present in the file `bladder_tumorigenesis.go`.
+This is the version of the model equations used by kali and therefore present in the file `bladder_tumorigenesis.go`.

 It also contains the list of the nodes names.